evanjd711/BruhArmy/README.md

-# BruhArmy Powershell Module for Kamino
+# Powershell Module for Kamino